 There are specific steps you can take to reduce the costs associated with building a man cave.
 The biggest saving you can make is to locate your man cave in an existing room in your home instead of outdoors.
 You can also save money by sourcing items from used stores, garage sales and online.

-- How to build a man cave cheaply
+- How to build a budget man cave that looks expensive

 - Location, location, location